ramon-garcia-sp/discovery/README.md

 ```

-## How to stup my infra using Docker?
+## How to setup my infra using Docker?

 Docker compose seems to be the way to go, it is ugly hackish, but it runs after all.
 To make it work: